Top 10 Best Sites

 From the users’ perspective, Zoosk is as just as much of a favorite.
 Ryan Parkin gave it five stars on TrustPilot.com, saying, “Found my someone within days — excellent.”

 Next up is Match, which really needs no introduction, but we’re going to do it anyway.
 With over 22 years under its belt, and counting, Match is the most established name in the dating industry.
 Not to mention it has a huge gay audience and is responsible for more romantic connections than any other dating app out there.

 You can get all the necessary features for free on Match.
 But, if you upgrade, you’ll get unlimited communication and email read notifications, and it’ll only cost you about $5.46 a month using this discount.

 Sexual orientation is, of course, important to you, but if intelligence is high on the list as well, Elite Singles is probably the app for you.
 Approximately, 82% of its members hold a bachelor’s, master’s, and/or doctorate degree.

 Elite Singles is also a great choice for those who want a serious relationship instead of a hookup, which is mostly what you’ll find on Grindr.
-The app says 100% of members are looking for a lifelong partner, and 2,500 of them find it every month.
+The dating app claims that the vast majority of its members are looking for a lifelong partner, and 2,500 of them find it every month.

-Narrowing down who’s gay and who’s single on your own can be a daunting task, and Grindr has most certainly taken the work off your shoulders.
-But so have numerous other gay dating apps.
-Since you’re not spending any money, it’s worth testing them out on your own to see which app (or apps) is the right fit for your needs and lifestyle.
+Narrowing down who’s gay and who’s single on your own can be a daunting task, and Grindr has most certainly taken that burden off your shoulders by doing most of the work for you.
+There are a lot of gay dating apps out there, not just Grindr, so you can always find an alternative.
+Since you’re not spending any money, it’s worth testing a lot of different apps out on your own to see which one is the right fit for your needs and lifestyle.
 We’re confident that the alternatives we’ve listed above will make the cut!